 If you manage to match 5 candies of the same colour in a line…

 …you will create a Colour Bomb Candy.
 When you swap a Colour Bomb Candy with a regular candy, it will eliminate all candies on the board of that colour.
 So, in the example below, all green candies would be eliminated from the board.

 If you swap two special candies with each other, you can create even greater effects!
 So, in the example below, if you combine a Wrapped Candy with a Striped Candy, you will create a giant candy that will eliminate 3 columns and 3 rows of candies!

 See this page on the Candy Crush Saga Wiki for a full list of special candies, their individual effects, and their combination effects.

-If you exit a non-Time Level after making a move, or fail to achieve one or more of the level’s objectives before running out of time or moves, you will lose a life.
+If you exit a level (except a Time Level) after making a move, or fail to achieve one or more of the level’s objectives before running out of time or moves, you will lose a life.
 If you have lives remaining, you can tap Retry to start the level over again.
 You can have a maximum of 5 lives (barring any power-ups), and your lives will naturally replenish at a rate of one every 30 minutes.
 Your current lives can be seen on the main map screen, as seen in step 2 of the “Starting the Game” section.

 Top 11 Candy Crush Saga Tips and Tricks

 Before you start a level, make a note of its secondary objective (Moves, Time, Ingredients, Jelly, or Colour Order).
 This will help you decide what your priority should be once you start the level.
 For instance, in a Jelly Level, don’t go trying to rack up points with random matches while you’ve still got jelly on the board!
 Make clearing the spaces with jelly on them your primary goal.